kubernetes-sigs/lws/docs/example/saxml/README.md

 # Deploy SaxML Multihost with LWS on GKE

-Follow the steps on this [guide](https://cloud.google.com/kubernetes-engine/docs/tutorials/tpu-multihost-saxml#before-you-begin) upto the deploy saxml step to create GKE cluster, two TPU nodepools, and configure kubectl with the cluster.
+In the example, we will use LeaderWorkerSet to deploy a multi-host inference instance on TPUs with Saxml.
+You could use the steps [here](https://cloud.google.com/kubernetes-engine/docs/tutorials/tpu-multihost-saxml#before-you-begin) to setup your TPU clusters, node pools, gcs bucket,and configure workload access.

 ## Install LeaderWorkerSet